-This draft of this document is up-to-date as of August 2018, and was prepared by Ian Richardson, VP Finance of the EUS for the 2015-2016 year.
+This draft of this document is up-to-date as of September 2020, and was originally prepared by David Bailey, VP Finance of the EUS for 2014-2015 year.
 I have done my due diligence to make this document as accurate a guide as possible, but I make mistakes and am ultimately just a student, not a financial expert, so in no way should you consider this document binding.
 It is meant purely to be a handy guidebook to help you manage your finances within the EUS.
 Financial procedures of the EUS are subject to change, so this document should be updated on a yearly basis at a minimum.
 Make sure that you have the most recent edition, or if there is ever anything that you are unsure of, make sure that you contact the VP Finance or Finance Director at vpfinance@mcgilleus.ca and finance.director@mcgilleus.ca respectively.